WizardOhio24/ConstantVarianceWeightInitialisation/README.md

  - `XavierComparason5.ipynb` | Figure 3
    - Plots the forward propagated variance on each layer

+Where the plotting is included in the same notebook, there is a cell to load in the raw data before generating the plot.
+This can be found after the cells for generating the raw results.
+Run this cell to load in the raw results and then run the subsequent cells to generate plots based on the loaded data.

 The generated plots/figures have also been included in the `PaperImages` folder.

+By default, the notebooks will run each experiment 5 times.
+This can be changed by changing the value in the `range` where the results are generated and saved.